yoda-jm/mock-my-mta/README.md

 4. Connect your browser to http://localhost:8080
 5. Configure your service sending emails to use localhost on port 8025

+## Launching tests

+To launch the test and look at the test coverage do the following:

+1. Launch tests with coverage profile: `go test -coverprofile=c.out ./...`
+2. Open the tests results in a browser: `go tool cover -html="c.out"`

 ## Additional information

 If you want more emails to test performance and various emails, you can put `.eml` email files